Skip to main content

 Foundational Colors

-Color is key to establishing a brand, and it's key in your style guide, too.
-Your foundational colors will flow through to all of the other elements that you set up in the style guide.
+Color is critical to establishing a brand, and it's vital in your style guide, too.
+Your foundational colors will flow through to all the other elements you set up in the style guide.

-To set colors, you can select from the picker, or use hex codes, or use RGB.
-There is also the option to set opacity for all colors with the A on the picker.
+You can select from the picker, use hex codes, or use RGB to set colors.
+The option is to set opacity for all colors with the A on the selector.
 By default, opacity is set to 100.

-• Primary should be set with your brand's primary, or most identifiable, color.
-Along with secondary, tertiary, warning, and danger, primary color will flow through to buttons and badges.
+• Primary color should be set with your brand's primary or most identifiable color.
+Primary color will flow through to buttons and badges along with secondary, tertiary, warning, and danger.

 • Secondary colors complement your brand's primary colors.
-Like the primary color you set up, secondary colors will automatically update badges and buttons below.
+Like the primary color you set up, secondary colors automatically update the badges and buttons below.

-• Tertiary colors are used less often than primary or secondary colors, but can offer a nice third option as needed.
+• Tertiary colors are used less often than primary or secondary colors but can offer an excellent third option.

-• Danger is meant to be used for things like buttons that users should tread lightly around.
+• Danger is meant for buttons that users should tread lightly around.
 There's no explicit functionality around this, so if your color palette has more colors than you can fit, you can also repurpose Danger and Warning for additional brand colors

-• Warning, like Danger, syncs with a button and badge below.
+• Warnings like Danger sync with a button and badge below.
 This color is meant to get users' attention.

 • Neutral sets the color for your fonts.